NetIQValidator/ValidatorLauncher/Mac/README.txt

 The Validator Launcher for Mac  is a native OS-X app that sits in the menu bar and (by default) starts the Validator service and auto-launches the Validator client web page.
 From the menu bar icon you can

 – open the Validator client web page
-– open the Validator runner web page
-– open the Validator scheduler web page
+– open the Validator runner web page (only Validator 1.4.x, Runner has been removed in Validator 1.5) – open the Validator scheduler web page
 – disable autostart of the Validator client
 – choose your preferred browser